• Skip to content

 • Voting and elections

-Car theft is on the rise across the country, with thieves using increasingly sophisticated methods to steal vehicles - especially keyless cars.
-There are however simple and effective ways to protect your car and make it a less attractive target.
-Enter our competition to win a range of fantastic prizes including driveway bollards, car locks, tracking devices and more!
-Find out more about how to protect your car and enter our fantastic competition before Friday 30 May at midnight.
+Home related theft is on the rise across the country - there are however simple and effective ways to protect your home and make it a less attractive target and make Lichfield District an ever safer place to live.
+Enter our competition to win a range of fantastic prizes including a home alarm system worth over £2,000!
+Find out more about how to protect your home and enter our fantastic competition before Friday 14 August at midnight.

 1. Home